Parallel R

 Cornell Center for Advanced Computing

 This topic is a brief introduction to running R in parallel.
-It covers two basic strategies, multi-core processing and multi-node parallelism, on TACC's Stampede3 and Frontera supercomputers.
+It covers two basic strategies, multi-core processing and multi-node parallelism, both of which are applicable to TACC's Frontera and similar supercomputers.

-Most R packages use a single core, but there are a number of ways of running R in parallel.
+Most R packages are designed to use a single core, but there are a number of ways to run R in parallel.
 The most obvious is to do embarrassingly parallel jobs, where you invoke the same R script with different inputs.
-In a shared memory environment (one node), you can take advantage of built-in multithreaded functions in R in an analogous fashion to using OpenMP.
+Also, in a shared memory environment (one node), you can take advantage of built-in multithreaded functions in R, in an analogous fashion to using OpenMP.
 You can also use libraries such as Rmpi, pbdR or snow that are built on top of MPI.
 Of these, snow requires the least knowledge of MPI to use.

 Objectives